thurloat/thurloat.github.com/posts/2012-07-06-jasmine-swallows-async-exceptions.rst

 2. Expect something reasonable.
 3. Write something that will throw an exception.

-Outcome: All tests pass.
-Believe that you write bug-free code.
+Outcome: All tests pass and you believe that you write bug-free code.

-Desired Outcome: Test fails.
-Exception is logged.
+Desired Outcome: Test fails and the Exception is logged.

-In the code samples below, I set up a simple Jasmine test suite and expect that ``true`` should be ``truthy`` in both Coffeescript and Javascript.
+In the code samples below I set up a simple Jasmine test suite and expect that ``true`` should be ``truthy`` in both Coffeescript and Javascript.
 Both tests demonstrate the *"bug"* in full effect.